-The white-beaked dolphin is a large, robustly built dolphin with black, white, and grey colouration that varies considerably between individuals.
-It has a sloping melon, and the beak is short, thick, and ranges in colour from white to dark grey and mottled.
+The white-beaked dolphin (Lagenorhynchus albirostris) is a large, robustly built dolphin with black, white and grey colouration that varies considerably between individuals.
+It has a sloping melon and a beak that is short, thick, and ranges in colour from white to dark grey and mottled.
 The dorsal fin is relatively tall and strongly curved.
 It has a northerly distribution and is found in the cold temperate and subarctic waters of the North Atlantic Ocean, in waters both on and off the continental shelf.
-The white-beaked dolphin may easily be misidentified as the Atlantic white-sided dolphin (Lagenorhynchus acutus), as their ranges overlap considerably.
-The white-beaked is typically larger than the white-sided and lacks the yellow streaks on its side that the white-sided has.
-The white-beaked is also commonly found in waters further north than other dolphins.
+The white-beaked dolphin may easily be misidentified as the Atlantic white-sided dolphin (Lagenorhynchus acutus) as their ranges overlap considerably.
+The white-beaked dolphin is typically larger than the white-sided dolphin and lacks the yellow streaks on its side that the white-sided has.
+White-beaked dolphins are also commonly found in waters further north than most other dolphins.

-Has a northerly distribution, and is found in the cold temperate and subarctic waters of the North Atlantic Ocean.
+This species has a northerly distribution and is found in the cold temperate and subarctic waters of the North Atlantic Ocean.

 Faroese: Kjafthvitur springari